Approximative solution of the spin free Hamiltonian involving only scalar potential for the quark-antiquark system: Introduction

-(\ref{eq:30}) is exactly equivalent to (\ref{eq:10}).
-We see in the new special function, there are two eigennumbers $n_0$ and $n_1$.
-The first eigennumber called primary radial quantum number appears in zeroth order of m term,$y(r)_{domin.}$ and first order of m term $y(r)_{small}$.
-But the second eigennumber called the first kind of hidden radial quantum number only appears in the first order of the m term.
-As we neglect small mass m, the primary radial quantum number only appears in wave function.
-However, when we include the small mass m, the second eigennumber, $1^{st}$ kind of hidden radial quantum number is created.
-When one sees any other special function, for example, Laguerre and Associated laguerre function, Legendre and associated Legendre function, hypergeometric function, Kummer function, etc, those functions only have one eigennumber.
-This is quiet a strange function.
-Also, surprisingly, the story does not end here!
-In the new special function, there are two terms which are $0^{th}$ order of m term, $y(r)_{dominan.}$ and $1^{st}$ order of m term, $y(r)_{small}$.
-Actually, higher order of m terms do exist.
-But the mass m is extremely small.
-So We neglect the m terms that are more than $2^{nd}$ order.
-We only count it up to a $1^{st}$ order of m term.
-The full description of function $y(r)$ include all higher order of mass m in the following way.
+(\ref{eq:32}) is equivalent to (\ref{eq:10}).
+There are two eigennumbers $n_0$ and $n_1$ in (\ref{eq:29}).
+The first eigennumber $n_0$, called primary radial quantum number, appears in zeroth order of $m$ term which is $y(r)_{domin.}$.
+And the second eigennumber $n_1$, called the first kind of hidden radial quantum number, appears in the first order of the $m$ term which is $y(r)_{small}$.
+As I neglect small mass $m$, the primary radial quantum number only starts to appear in the wave function.
+However when I include the small mass $m$, the second eigennumber which is $1^{st}$ kind of hidden radial quantum number is created.
+As we sees any other special functions such as Laguerre and Associated laguerre functions, Legendre and associated Legendre functions, hypergeometric function, Kummer function, etc, those functions only have one eigenvalue.

+In this new special function, there are two terms which are $0^{th}$ order of $m$ term such as $y(r)_{domin.}$ and $1^{st}$ order of $m$ term such as $y(r)_{small}$.
+Actually, higher order of $m$ terms do exist.
+But the mass of quark is extremely small.
+So I neglect the $m$ terms that are more than $2^{nd}$ order.
+I only count it up to a $1^{st}$ order of $m$ term.
+The full description of function $y(r)$ include all higher order of mass $m$ in the following way.

 If the function $y(r)$ of (\ref{eq:33}) is infinite series, then the wave function $\psi (r,\theta ,\phi )$ will blow up as we see in (\ref{eq:20}).
 So all of each of summation in (\ref{eq:33}) must be a polynomial.
 Then, (\ref{eq:33}) become